 Transitioning out of a 10 year career that made you feel dead inside is definitely a moment for grieving.
 The exact nature of it, I don't know, and it sounds like the job was a necessary/consciously chosen step in the LWs life, but that's a pretty big thing lurking in the back there.

 As for the fantasy partnership?
-No matter how wonderful that person is, no matter how devoted you are to them and the high dream of what your life together could be: if you are aperson who cares for yourself AT ALL there is inevitably a moment where suffering stops feeling romantic.
+No matter how wonderful that person is, no matter how devoted you are to them and the high dream of what your life together could be: if you are someone who cares for yourself AT ALL there is inevitably a moment where suffering stops feeling romantic.

 This is such a good point.
-As humans, sometimes have things we allow ourselves to have Big Feels about (grieving an ex) and things we don't allow ourselves to have Big Feels about (grieving the 10 years we spent at the wrong job).
+As humans, we sometimes have things we allow ourselves to have Big Feels about (grieving an ex) and things we don't allow ourselves to have Big Feels about (grieving the 10 years we spent at the wrong job).
 The thing we're in the habit of feeling acts as an emotional release valve for the thing we're not in the habit of feeling.

 I have done this a lot myself!